JuliaLang/julia/doc/stdlib/base.rst

    Delete the mapping for the given key in a collection.

-.. function:: empty!(collection)

-   Delete all keys from a collection.

 .. function:: keys(collection)

    Return an array of all keys in a collection.